convissor/new_york_state_of_health_spreadsheet/README.md

 * [Westchester County, Family Plans, Unsubsidized](https://github.com/convissor/new_york_state_of_health_spreadsheet/blob/master/2016/data/westchester_family_unsubsidized.csv)

-To download a given "spreadsheet," click it's link, above, then click the "Raw" button that's right above the data table.
+To download a given "spreadsheet," click its link, above, then click the "Raw" button that's right above the data table.

 ## Tools for Extracting the Data